tradingview/rest_integrations_docs/source/FAQ.rst

 We sell data subscriptions.
 How can we inform your server that real-time data is available to the user?
    A broker should implement the `/permissions`_ endpoint.
 When user logs into the integration, we send requests to the `/permissions`_ for determining a list of the data subscriptions.
-If the user has data subscription on your side he will not need to purchase one from TradingView.
+If the user has data subscription on your side, they will not need to purchase one from TradingView.

 Data Integration